elasticio/elasticio.github.io/_integrator-guide/recipient-list.md

 ![New branch](/assets/img/integrator-guide/recipient-list/recipient-list-2.png "New branch")

-Screenshot shows the newly created branch to the right from the previous branch.
+The screenshot above shows the result of branch creation in a linear flow.
-We are also taken to the component chooser screen to select the first component for newly created branch.
-Type *email* and click on *Select E-Mail* button to configure this step.
+Choose the component in the new branch to receive the data from Webhook.
+Type *email* in the search field to find the *E-Mail* component and click on *Select E-Mail* button to configure this step.

 ![Configuring e-mail component](/assets/img/integrator-guide/recipient-list/recipient-list-3.png "Configuring e-mail component")

 The screenshot above shows the configuration fields for the E-Mail component already filled in with the values.
 Go ahead and fill-in these 3 required fields:

-*  To: `department&"@acme.co"`
+*  To: `department & "@acme.co"`
-*  Subject: `"A pet with name "&name&" was added"`
+*  Subject: `"A pet with name " & name & " was added"`
-*  Body: `"Dear "&department&" department,"& "\n" & "A pet named "&name&" was aded to the "&status&" list.
+*  Body: `"Dear " & department & " department," & "\n" & "A pet named " & name & " was aded to the "& status &" list.
 Please update your records."`

 You are welcome to provide your own values if you feel confident to do so at this stage.
-Just remember that `department`, `name` and `status` get their values from the incoming Webhook component.
+Just remember that the `department`, `name` and `status` get their values from the incoming *Webhook* component.
 Click on *Continue* button to go forward.

 ![Saving the recipient list](/assets/img/integrator-guide/recipient-list/recipient-list-4.png "Saving the recipient list")

-We are almost done with the recipient list creation.
-The screenshot above shows the current stage where we can either add another branch to this flow or publish it.
-For simplicity of explanation let us publish it by clicking on *I'm done!* button, then give a name to this integration flow and publish it.
+We are done with the recipient list creation.
+Let's publish the flow to see it in action.
+Please notice that you could also add more branches to the flow.
+Now click on the *I'm done!* button, then give a name to this integration flow and publish it.

 ![Start the flow](/assets/img/integrator-guide/recipient-list/recipient-list-5.png "Start the flow")